Resolving the Exploration-Exploitation Dilemma in Evolutionary Algorithms: A Novel Human-Centered Framework: The Canonical Genetic Algorithm (GA)

 In the recombination step, the GA combines bits and pieces of two or more parental chromosomes through the crossover operator to generate new hopefully better offspring chromosomes with a pre-defined probability $p_c$ \footnote{Further details can be found in the next section}.
 This operator aims to create offspring that inherit desirable traits from their parents while introducing novel combinations of genetic material.

 The specific definition and implementation of the crossover operator can vary, and its effectiveness greatly depends on designing a suitable recombination mechanism.
-Various approaches exist, such as single-point crossover, multi-point crossover, uniform crossover, and other specialized methods tailored to the problem domain.
+Many variants of the crossover operator exist, such as single-point, multi-point, uniform crossover (detailed description of these can be found in (De Jong, 2006); geometric crossover (Michalewicz, 2013), heuristic crossover (Wright, 1991), and partially mapped crossover (PMX) (Goldberg \& Lingle, 1985).

 The fundamental principle behind recombination is to ensure that the offspring are distinct from the parents.
 This allows the algorithm to explore new regions of the solution space while preserving key features of the parent chromosomes that contribute to fitness.